NhaundarL/anonymizer/privacy-policy.md

 _Last updated: January 2026_

-Anonymizer (“the App”) is developed with privacy and security as core principles.
+Velkira (the app) is developed with privacy and security as core principles.
 This document describes how the App handles user data, including what is processed, what is stored, and what is never collected.

 ---